Group Visit Activities

 $12 Design Your Own Planet Design Your Own Planet allows participants to learn about the planets in our solar system, how they relate to the sun, and recognize patterns in the sky.
 They then create a painting of one of the planets and have time to design their own unique planet.
 Fine Arts, Science

 $12 Geometric Shapes and Monsters Participants use geometric shapes to design imaginary monster characters.
-They then write down the details of the character that they drew, discuss the personality of their monsters (silly, nice, smart…) and other characteristics to be used in the creation of a story.
+They then write down the details of the character they drew, discuss the personality of their monsters (silly, nice, smart…), and other characteristics to be used in creating a story.
 Fine Arts, Mathematics

 $12 Insect Creations Students learn insect body parts and use various materials to build their own insects.
 Fine Arts, Science

 $12 Picasso Inspired Animals: Fun with Mathematical Angles Participants learn how Pablo Picasso used geometric shapes to create works of original artwork through creative expression.
-They learn how to identify obtuse, right and acute angles and then using the angles, draw and paint a cubist-inspired illustration of an animal.
+They learn how to identify obtuse, right and acute angles and then draw and paint a cubist-inspired illustration of an animal using the angles.
 Fine Arts, Mathematics

-$13 3D Construction: Homes, Buildings and Skyscrapers 3D Construction: Homes, Buildings and Skyscrapers allows participants to review 2D images of buildings that have integral 3D shapes to create their own buildings, skyscrapers, and or home.
-Participants identify and practice construction skills using a variety of art materials to create their own original 3D design as a form of creative expression.
+$13 3D Construction: Homes, Buildings and Skyscrapers 3D Construction: Homes, Buildings and Skyscrapers allow participants to review 2D images of buildings that have integral 3D shapes to create their own buildings, skyscrapers, and or homes.
+Participants identify and practice construction skills using various art materials to create their original 3D designs as a creative expression.
 Fine Arts, Science

-$13 Roller Coaster Design Challenge The Roller Coaster Design Challenge inspires ingenuity by the combination of simple materials such as plates and flat wooden sticks with physics.
+$13 Roller Coaster Design Challenge The Roller Coaster Design Challenge inspires ingenuity by combining simple materials such as flat wooden sticks with physics.
 Participants learn about force, motion, gravity, and energy while team working to design and build a roller coaster track for a marble.
-Through their roller coaster design, participants illustrate a creative expression and show original artwork.
+Participants can illustrate a creative expression through their roller coaster design and show original artwork.
 Fine Arts, Science

-$8 Add on only: Create your own t-shirt Utilizing the discounted group rate for our Color Your Own T-Shirts, build a fun field trip where students are able to color their own butterfly or dragon t-shirt in the widely creative SPARK! space!
+$8 Add-on Only: Create Your Own T-Shirt Utilizing the discounted group rate for our Color Your Own T-shirts, build a fun field trip where students can color their own T-shirt in the widely creative SPARK! space!
 T-Shirts are $8 each when purchased for a group and are additional to the activity price.
 None – Creative Activity

-• A 1:10 chaperone to student ratio is required during every visit and are included in the visit cost.
+• Chaperone Requirement: A 1:10 adult chaperone-to-minor student ratio is required during every visit and is included in the visit cost.

 • Exceptions to the 1:10 ratio are made in the case of special needs outings.
 We allow as many required chaperones as your district deems needed.